yearn/yearn-devdocs/docs/getting-started/using-yearn.md

 # Using Yearn

-Thanks to a feature called 'zap', it's extremely easy to deposit into any vault with almost any token.
+Thanks to a feature called 'zap', depositing into any vault with almost any token is effortless.

 Here's how it works:

 First, **Connect your wallet** using the button at the top right corner.
-Multiple types of wallets are supported, but most people use [MetaMask](https://metamask.io/), which can be downloaded for free as a Chrome extension or through the Apple and Android app stores.
+Multiple wallets are supported, but most people use [MetaMask](https://metamask.io/), which can be downloaded for free as a Chrome extension or through the Apple and Android app stores.
 Make sure that your wallet is connected to the Ethereum network.

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/3b537d18-bbfe-449a-8d6d-d6b53c44e056)

 ## Yearn is multi-chain

-Our products are currently on Ethereum, Fantom, Arbitrum, and Optimism with more to come.
+Our products are currently on Ethereum, Fantom, Arbitrum, and Optimism, with more to come.

 Click on this button to select the network you would like to interact with: